 Final Thoughts and Room for Improvement

-Overall, I have had great success with using the NightRider BlucCon system to convert my FreeStyle Libre to a full CGM.
-As a reader, the BluCon is reliable and provides me with continuous readings from my FreeStyle Libre every 5 minutes.
+Overall, I have had great success with using the NightRider BlucCon system to convert my FreeStyle Libre to a full CGM and would recommend the BlueCon to any FreeStyle Libre User that want to convert their sensor to full CGM capable of reviewing high and low glucose alarms.
+As a reader, the BluCon is reliable and provides me with continuous readings from my FreeStyle Libre every 5 minutes (as long as the BluCon software is running).
 The visual and speech readings of my glucose readings and warning when my numbers are out of my target range or approaching hypo or hyper ranges are noticeable and draws attention to me as use and those around me if needed.

 The LinkBluCon app development team is responsive and continuously working to make the best app possible for Android, iOS, and FitBit Ionic and Versa.
 Overall, I would recommend the BluCon to anyone that is looking to add continuous glucose monitoring (CGM) features to their FreeStyle Libre.